easythod/js-playwright-allure/README.md

 - [Allure](https://allurereport.org/)

 ## Requirements
-To install and run the project, you need [NodeJS](https://nodejs.org/), [Java](https://www.java.com/) version 8 or above.
+To install and run the project, you need [NodeJS](https://nodejs.org/) version 16 or above, [Java](https://www.java.com/) version 8 or above.

 ## Installation

-1. Установите Allure-Report
+1. Install Allure-Report

 2. Install the npm package using the command:
 ```sh